kossiitkgp/docs/events/kwoc.md

 - The following things should be ready (or updated) :-

   - Website with registration feature tested internally.
+  - Last year's stats on the website.
   - FAQs on the website
   - Student and Mentor Docs of KWoC.
 Make sure that the content of the doc is updated with the current rules of KWoC(especially rules like Mid Evals and End Evals criteria).
 If there are any new important changes, do mention them in the docs.

 - A dedicated slack workspace for KWoC.
 If the old one has reached the maximum free limit, create a new Slack workspace.

+- Printing and circulation of posters to every hall's, main building's and nalanda's notice boards.

 - Intro Seminar of KWoC should be conducted, a week before the registrations begin.

+- If possible approach a few organisations or companies - well before the website goes live - to sponsor KWoC for providing prizes to the top-performers (the number of top-performers might vary based on what we get in the swag).
+Do NOT term them as `winners` - [KWoC is not a competition](https://github.com/kossiitkgp/mistakes/blob/kwoc-22-mistakes/kwoc20.md#5-reduce-competive-nature-)